jooize/tmux-powerline-theme/README.md

 ### Load from shell

 1. Save `powerline-theme.tmux` somewhere.
-2. Run in a shell: `source powerline-theme.tmux`
+2. Run in a shell: `sh powerline-theme.tmux`

 ### Manual install in `tmux.conf`